 ‘What?’ my partner asked.

-‘You know–climate change, Donald Trump, inequality, racism, the instability of the Australian Government…’ I listed a few broad topics between contractions.
+‘You know–climate change, inequality, racism…’ I listed a few broad topics between contractions.

 You might say it was a bit late for those kinds of philosophical debates, in the throes of labour.
 I had thought briefly about these things before and during pregnancy, but something about the painful reality of labour and the immediately impending baby made my worries much more acute.
 Though there are already women choosing not to have children because of Donald Trump and climate change, this time around, my own concern about these things manifested slightly too late to base a decision on it.